Coronavirus claims 25 more lives in Ireland and 343 more cases reported

 There have now been a total of 1,286 deaths associated with the disease in Ireland, it said.

+Where the transmission of the disease is known, community transmission was found in 63 per cent of the cases, where close contacts account for 34 per cent and travel abroad 3 per cent.

-The latest figures come as Ireland prepares for another two weeks of restrictions put in place in March in an effort to combat the coronavirus.
+The latest figures come as Ireland prepares for another two weeks of restrictions, put in place in March, in an effort to combat the virus.

 However, a phased lifting of the restrictions on Irish life will begin on May 18th, Taoiseach Leo Varadkar announced on Friday evening.

+Mr Harris said the Taoiseach had asked some Ministers to assess with the Attorney General whether this needed to be supported by regulations.
+He added that a decision would be made on this over the coming weeks.

+The Minister disclosed that as of Saturday afternoon, there had been 169,377 tests for Covid-19 carried out and that the State was carrying out more testing per head of population than many other countries.

-Speaking at Government Buildings in a live televised address, Mr Varadkar warned beginning the opening-up of the country too soon could result in “going back to square one”, with a rise in the number of cases, hospital admissions and deaths.
+Speaking at Government Buildings in his Friday night live televised address, Mr Varadkar warned that beginning the opening-up of the country too soon could result in “going back to square one”, with a rise in the number of cases, hospital admissions and deaths.